diracs-delta/scripts/.github/README.md

 	map <leader>c :!compiler <c-r>%<CR>
 	```

+* `replace_space` -- replaces all spaces within filenames with underscores in the current directory.

+	* this doesn't work for folders, and is not recursive. i hope to extend this someday into a larger script that can replace filenames with any regex.

-* `setwallpaper` -- script that sets a colorscheme baesd on a random image in a specified folder using `wal` and then uses `feh` to set the wallpaper.
+* `setwallpaper` -- script that sets a colorscheme based on a random image in a specified folder using `wal` and then uses `feh` to set the wallpaper.

 	* set your wallpaper folder accordingly by defining `$bgdir`.